dan-nagle/h2m/README.txt

 version as it begins the build process.

 7. Always build h2m and Clang/LLVM with the same version of the same compiler.
-Bad library references can cause problems if this is not done.
+Bad library references will cause problems if this is not done.

 8. If there are syntax errors while attempting to run the h2mbuild.sh